dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/logging.md

 > [!NOTE]
 > This feature was added in EF Core 5.0.

 Entity Framework Core (EF Core) generates log messages for operations such as executing a query or saving changes to the database.
-These can be accessed from any type of application through use of <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.LogTo%2A> when [configuring a DbContext instance](xref:core/miscellaneous/configuring-dbcontext).
+These can be accessed from any type of application through use of [LogTo](https://github.com/dotnet/efcore/blob/ec3df8fd7e4ea4ebeebfa747619cef37b23ab2c6/src/EFCore/DbContextOptionsBuilder.cs#L135) <!-- Issue #2748 <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.LogTo%2A> --> when [configuring a DbContext instance](xref:core/miscellaneous/configuring-dbcontext).
 This configuration is commonly done in an override of <xref:Microsoft.EntityFrameworkCore.DbContext.OnConfiguring%2A?displayProperty=nameWithType>.
 For example:

 <!--
     protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)